Semester drop off hours: Closed for lunch.

 1. To make use of the laser cutter, stop in to room 524, in the Academic Building and use one of our "thumb drives" to save your IA (Illustrator) file for cutting or rasterizing.
 Fill out our brief drop off form and blue tape thumb drive and form to your material to be cut.

 We run the Laser Cutter on a first come first serve basis when student workers are available.

 2. Should your file have problems, you will be contacted and asked to make corrections to your file.

 3. Please note that we are not a production house and only work for jobs that are low volume and related to actual school work are considered.

 4. Safety of our student workers is top priority.
 Materials that emit toxic fumes or obnoxious odors can not be considered.
 Same holds true of highly flammable materials.

 How to Submit Your Files for Cutting

-Ringling Students can have materials cut on the laser cutters by dropping off files and materials with a monitor.
+Ringling Students can have materials cut on the laser cutters by dropping off files and materials and leaving them in the drop off area.
 Only work related to Ringling courses will be cut, no personal or commercial work will be cut.
 Your material must fit on the 24"x 18" laser cutter bed, if its too large, you must trim it down to size PRIOR to dropping it off, the Monitor will not trim oversized material for you.

 If you are still having trouble, here is a simplified help guide.
 Click Here for PDF